 Every April, autism takes a center stage in global awareness.
 All around the world, well-meaning, good-hearted people “Light it up blue” for Autism Awareness Month, and they decorate their social media with the puzzle piece frames and the jigsaw rainbow awareness ribbons, go on awareness walks, fund-raise, and donate.

 And, every March, autistic adults are already dreading April.
 Many report feeling traumatized by previous Aprils.
 They begin to mentally and emotionally prepare for what is ahead, feeling powerless to stop it.
-They’re bracing themselves for what is on the horizon.

 Those well-meaning neurotypical (NT) allies really have no idea how autistic adults feel about Autism Awareness Month, and if they did, they’d spend the capital of their hearts and good intentions differently.
 This article explores why NT allies don’t know how autistic adults feel and how to best lend their support.